AmbiqAI/neuralSPOT/docs/developer_guide.md

 ### Adding NeuralSPOT Examples

-NeuralSPOT Examples are pared-down examples showcasing NueralSPOT functionality.
+NeuralSPOT Examples are pared-down examples showcasing NeuralSPOT functionality.
 They contain the application's main() function which typically initializes everthing and then executes the application loop.

 For every Example, NeuralSPOT will compile all the binary artifacts needed to load the application onto an EVB, such as main.axf, main.bin, and so on.
 These artifacts are stored in the example's temporary build directory.